LankeyBoard/RulesGraph/generalRules.md

 slug: GEAR-SLOTS

 ruleType: RULE\
-You have 7 + half your Mettle (round towards zero) + half your level (rounded down) Gear Slots.
-These can be used for notable items in your pack, or for quick retrieval to grab a useful item out of your pack.
+You have 9 + half your Mettle (round towards zero) + half your level (rounded down) Gear Slots.
+These can be used for armor and gear beyond the default, notable items in your pack, and for Supplies.

-If you have more than your maximum gear slots, you are Slowed and all Agility Tests are made with misfortune.
+If you have more than your maximum gear slots, you are Slowed and all Agility Tests are made with Misfortune.

 If you have more than double your max gear slots, you are Pinned.